oarepo/invenio-acls/docs/configuration.rst

 2. In some cases Invenio uses default Record class instead of the configured one (in PUT, PATCH operations).
-To make them safe, extend your marshmallow schema to inherit from `SchemaEnforcingMixin` and do not forget to set `ALLOWED_SCHEMAS` and `PREFERRED_SCHEMA`:
+To make these calls safe, extend your marshmallow schema to inherit from `SchemaEnforcingMixin` and do not forget to set `ALLOWED_SCHEMAS` and `PREFERRED_SCHEMA`: